Meet the volunteers maintaining the Appalachian Trail

 It’s been more than 20 years since Mr. Limberg joined the PATC.
 Two decades of maintenance have reminded him that “the mountain always wins.”
 No matter how many times he digs drains, whacks weeds, and lifts litter, the trail will need more work.
 It’s humbling.

 But it also gives him a connection to the land he might not otherwise have.
-That’s something Russel Riggs, another PATC member at the training session in May, values.
+That’s something Russell Riggs, another PATC member at the training session in May, values.

 Mr. Riggs, who attended the session to sharpen his skills and terminology, is a Washington real estate lobbyist by trade and a maintainer by heart.
 He’s worked a section of Shenandoah National Park called the Rose River Loop for 10 years.